 The manipulation of your nervous system results in enhanced flow of your vital energy and pain relief.

-Unlike acupuncture that uses piercings on your back, acupressure involves your practitioner using fingers, objects or hands to apply pressure to your lower back
+Unlike acupuncture which uses piercings on your back, acupressure involves your practitioner using fingers, objects, or hands to apply pressure to your lower back

 Also known as ‘trigger point’ massage, neuromuscular massage is a variance of Swedish massage called deep tissue treatment.
 Unlike other conventional massage techniques such as deep tissue massage, it’s directed medically and focuses on muscular pain relief.